All Episodes

 Obviously, it's unfortunate when anyone loses their job.

-Uh, this particular case was a plant that was closed years after Governor Romney left the company.
+This particular case was a plant that was closed years after Governor Romney left the company.

-And uh to that point, you know, if people had been in Massachusetts under Governor Romney's health care plan, they would have had health care.
+And to that point, you know, if people had been in Massachusetts under Governor Romney's health care plan, they would have had health care.

 Rich, glad you called.

-Thank you for waiting, and hello.
+Thank you for waiting and hello.

 I almost lost my home twice.

-I I know of people who lost their businesses, millions of small business owners who just either went under or almost went under, I had to sell personal assets to keep my business afloat.
+I know of people who've lost their businesses, millions of small business owners who just either went under or almost went under.

-But even just last week, I still have to pull money on a personal savings in order to make a payroll.
+Even just last week, and we're doing much better now, but even just last week, I still have to pull money out of personal savings in order to make a payroll.

-Now when they were handing out government bailouts, none of us blue guys were getting to bail out.
+When they were handing out government bailouts, none of us blue guys were getting to bail out.

 And so you don't understand why everybody's talking about this Romney business when what's really happening out there.